alnoki/AAAAAA/doc/dev-guide/procedures/git.rst

      :ref:`project commit credentials <git-list-committers>`
      that were not authored by ``43892045+alnoki@users.noreply.github.com``

 #.
-If you want to get more specific about your selections:
+If you want to get more specific about your selections, play around with
+   some more options:

    .. code-block:: bash